-Check out our Facebook page for weekly suggested training sessions, club challenges, and our online Strength and Conditioning and Yoga classes.
-You can find links to all our Social Media groups.
+Check out our Facebook page for updates.
+You can find links here to all our Social Media groups.

 Sessions offered during a typical training week

-Venue: Please see Monday training page for full details.
+Venue: Please see the Monday training page for full details.

 Training Groups: See the Monday page for pacing guidelines